Safari: Fashion

-The safari-style originated from British officers and the jackets worn during their campaigns in Africa.
-There is a certain theme or style associated with the word, which includes khaki clothing, belted bush jackets, pith helmets or slouch hats, and animal skin patterns.
+The safari style originated from British officers and the jackets worn during their campaigns in Africa.
+There is a particular theme or style associated with the word, which includes khaki clothing, belted bush jackets, pith helmets or slouch hats, and animal skin patterns.
 Pith helmet was initially worn by the British military in the tropics and was adopted as streetwear between 1870 and 1950.
-Condé Nast describes safari jackets as, "crisp drill cotton with pockets, buttons, epaulets, belt," and a part of Kenyan colonial style.
+Condé Nast Traveler describes safari jackets as, "crisp drill cotton with pockets, buttons, epaulets, belt", and a part of Kenyan colonial style.

-For Theodore Roosevelt's 1909–1910 safari trip, he was "outfitted" in safari-style by his friend Lord Cranworth during his post-presidential trip.
-Lord Cranworth's firm Newland & Tarlton, is a luxury safari outfitter, creating safari-style clothing.
-Additionally, other sources state Roosevelt was outfitted by Willis & Geiger in 1908.
-Hemingway, like Roosevelt on safari, chose to use British style rifles produced by Holland & Holland or Westley Richards.
-Within Hollywood, celebrities like Grace Kelly and Johnny Weissmuller wore safari jackets.
-Ernest Hemingway wore safari-style jackets, communicating a form of adventure also echoed in Hollywood.
-According to Conde Nast, the Safari jacket is still a part of contemporary fashion.
+Theodore Roosevelt was "outfitted" in safari-style by his friend Lord Cranworth during his post-presidential safari trip from 1909 to 1910.
+Lord Cranworth ran Newland & Tarlton, a luxury safari outfitter credited with creating safari-style clothing.
+Other sources state Roosevelt was outfitted by Willis & Geiger in 1908.
+Roosevelt carried British style rifles produced by Holland & Holland or Westley Richards, as did other safari attendees such as Ernest Hemingway.
+Safari-style jackets have been worn by Hemingway as well as Hollywood celebrities like Grace Kelly and Johnny Weissmuller, and they remain a part of contemporary fashion.

-In the 2005 spring/summer edition of British Vogue an article titled,"World Vision: the grown-up approach to global style,” featured ‘‘haute safari’’ style clothing.
+In the 2005 spring/summer edition of British Vogue, an article titled "World Vision: the grown-up approach to global style" featured haute safari style clothing.
 Contemporary American public figures such as Melania Trump have worn safari fashion.
 Mrs. Trump wore a safari-style dress and jackets during her 2018 trip to Africa.
 On this trip Mrs. Trump went on a safari in Kenya, she wore a pith helmet.
 Some have criticized the choice as evoking colonial ideals.
-In 2014 Harper's Bazaar announced trend alerts featuring animal prints and “safari sleek" style.
+In 2014, Harper's Bazaar announced trend alerts featuring animal prints and a “safari sleek" style.
 Couture designers in their 2015 fashion shows featured variations of safari-style in their collections.
-Designer Yang Lei featured a silk safari-style evening gown in his Spring/Summer collection during Paris fashion week.
+Designer Yang Lei featured a silk safari-style evening gown in his Spring/Summer collection during Paris Fashion Week.
 Alexander Wang's collection focused on a variety of white shirts, including a safari-style white shirt dress.
-The New York Times described designer Alberta Ferretti's 2015 daywear collection as "safari-sleek."
+The New York Times described designer Alberta Ferretti's 2015 daywear collection as "safari-sleek".